 In the Malayalam language, the word ‘Kalari’ means ‘gymnasium’ or ‘training school for martial arts’.
-This fighting technique was used for self-defense, even in unarmed condition.
+This fighting technique was used for self-defence, even in unarmed condition.

 There are three definite styles of Kalaripayattu, which were later incorporated in the training of using various weapons, like swords, shields, bow, and arrows.
 However, accurate attacks on some vital points on the body for defeating or even killing the opponents comprise the main feature of this ancient martial art form.

-Now, it is used merely for maintaining physical fitness and also practiced in some traditional celebrations, without any musical instruments.
+Now, it is used merely for maintaining physical fitness and also practised in some traditional celebrations, without any musical instruments.

 According to Meitei dialect, the word ‘Huyen’ means ‘war’ and the word ‘langlon’ means ‘knowledge’ or ‘art’.
 Thang-Ta involves the use of sword and spear, as ‘Thangta’ means ‘sword’ and ‘Ta’ means ‘spear’.